rladdach/HistoMapST/README.md

 ![HistoMapST flowchart.](/images/HistoMapST_flowchart.png)

 The H&E image is used a source for two complimentary pipelines: high resolution/low dimensionality histopathological annotation (i.e. QuPath) and low resolution/high dimensionality spaceranger pipeline.
 An output from QuPath containing cell centroids and additional metadata is mapped against spot coordinates from spaceranger.

+Tutorial and a use case can be found in the HistoMapST_vignette.pdf and respective .RMD file.